Jak2/da-blog/README.md

 This is a simple blog built with HTML, CSS, and JavaScript that dynamically loads content from Markdown files.
 It features a navigation bar (implicitly part of the main structure), a sidebar for topic navigation, and a central area to display the selected content.

+## Core Idea
+1. A central sidebar.json file: This file defines the navigation structure of your blog, including top-level items and nested dropdowns, with each link associated with a "slug".
+2. Topic-specific JSON files: Located in data/topics/, these files (e.g., introduction.json, tech/python.json) contain metadata for each topic, including the title and the filename of the corresponding content file.
+3. Markdown content files: Located in data/pages/, these .md files contain the actual content for each topic, which is then converted to HTML for display.
+4. Dynamic loading: JavaScript (script.js) is used to fetch the sidebar data, generate the navigation dynamically, and load the content for the selected topic on demand, updating the content area of the page.

 ## 📂 Project Structure --

 ```c++